IBM/aihwkit/docs/source/pcm_inference.rst

+.. _PCM-target:

-Inference and PCM statistical model
+Inference and PCM Statistical Model
 ===================================

 The analog AI hardware kit provides a state-of-the-art statistical model of a